algorandfoundation/specs/dev/ledger.md

   global state associated with this application.
 This field is encoded with msgpack field `approv`.

+  This field must not exceed 1024 bytes.
+The cost of the program as determined by the Stateful TEAL `Check` function must not exceed 700.

 - A mutable Stateful TEAL "Clear State" program (`ClearStateProgram`), executed when an opted-in user forcibly removes the local application state associated with this application from their account data.
 This happens when an